bseddon/letsencrypt-hmailserver/README.md

 You will also need to edit [after-generate.ps1](ps/after-generate.ps1) to modify the change the location of the PHP executable file.
 I installed PHP using the Microsoft Web installer.
 If you ave done the same then this file may be in the same location.

-## Let's Encrypt intermediate certificate

-My experience is that when connecting to my mail server from an Android device using SSL and when I believed the server to be successfully configured to use SSL the connection would still fail with the message:

-trust anchor for certification path not found

-It turns out the response from the server needs to include the Let's Encrypt intermediate certificate because Let's Encrypt is not yet a widely recognized root level certificate authority (CA).
-As a result, when a client tries to verify the certificate provided by Let's Encrypt has been signed by a valid signer, the client cannot trace the certificate back to a known root CA.  By including an intermediate certificate, the client is able to discover the generated certificate is signed by Let's Encrypt whose own certificate is signed by a root CA. The Let's Encrypt certificate can be verified by either of two root CAs: Digital Signature Trust or ISRG

-The Digital Signature Trust root certificate appears in the 'Trusted Root Certificate Authorities' store in my Windows Server installation as 'DST Root CA X3'.
-ISRG does not appear.

-ISRG is the root CA of Let's Encrypt.
-You can find out more about the relationship between Let's Encrypt, DST and ISRG on [this page on the Let's Encrypt site](https://letsencrypt.org/2019/04/15/transitioning-to-isrg-root.html).

 ## Post processing generated licenses

 Next tell Certify the Web how to find the PowerShell script to run once a certificate has been generated.
 The screenshot shows the steps to do this: